OpenDSU/docssite/pages/quickstart/Developers Tutorial (RFC-114).md

 </p>

-For each dependency, you can specify a list of actions.
-For all the possible actions, please refer to <a href="https://www.opendsu.org/pages/OpenDSU%20Wallets%20Developers/Octopus%20(RFC-095).html"> Octopus</a> actions.
+<p style='text-align: justify;'>For each dependency, you can specify a list of actions.
+For all the possible actions, please refer to <a href="https://www.opendsu.org/pages/OpenDSU%20Wallets%20Developers/Octopus%20(RFC-095).html"> Octopus</a> actions.</p>